-- Data Collection - Scholars complete an annual survey, called the Annual Report, each spring.
-This survey provides information we use to adjust our program services, better support you, and assess our effectiveness in meeting the Foundation's mission. - Grades Scholars submit their grades into our Cooke Access Portal (CAP) database each term.
+- Data Collection Scholars complete a required annual survey, called the Annual Report, each spring.
+This survey provides information we use to adjust our program services, better support you, and assess our effectiveness in meeting the Foundation's mission. - Grades Scholars submit their grades into the Cooke Access Portal (CAP) database each term.
 Grades for the spring semester or quarter must be on an official transcript issued from your school's registrar.
-Reviewing your grades with you helps us to celebrate your successes, identify ways for you to grow, and consider supports when you are experiencing difficulties.
+Reviewing your grades with you helps us to support your progress to degree. - Progress Scholars log into Canvas, a learning management platform, to access important programmatic information, complete activities and assignments, and engage in group discussions.
+Canvas is designed to ensure that you can find useful information, materials, and resources in one place as you move through your educational journey.

 Engagement - Scholars communicate regularly - at least one video/phone call per term - with their Cooke dean.
-Why?
-Over 20 years, we have learned that undergraduate Scholars get the most out of their scholarship program through consistent communication and one-on-one collaboration with their dean.
+Undergraduate Scholars get the most out of their scholarship program through consistent communication and one-on-one collaboration with their dean.